 The dual drive allows individual synchronization of the header feed auger with the feedrolls and the header tine reel with the vehicleâs forward speed when harvesting.

 The unique Dura-Drum© cutterhead design, together with the portfolio of cutterhead configurations, allows 8000 Series machine owners to perfectly specify their harvesters for meeting all operating demands.
-Three different cutterhead configurations with 10, 12, or 14 rows of knives, a full or half set of knives, and in conjunction with 1100 or 1200 cutterhead rpm provide an overall range of length of cut (LOC) from 3 mm (0.2 in.) up to 52 mm (2 in.).
-The 8000 Series Self-Propelled Forage Harvesters (SPFH) meets any producer requirements.
+Three different cutterhead configurations with 10, 12, or 14 lines of knives, a full or half set of knives, and in conjunction with 1100 or 1200 cutterhead rpm provide an overall range of length of cut (LOC) from 3 mm (0.12 in.) up to 52 mm (2 in.).
+The 8000 Series Self-Propelled Forage Harvesters (SPFH) meet any customer requirements.

-Industry-leading crop processing technology, such as from a conventional roller kernel processor, or from the latest style KernelStar© disk processing technology characterizes the 8000 Series approach to highest harvesting quality, essential for maximum performance.
+Industry-leading crop processing technology, such as from a conventional roller kernel processor, or from the latest XStream KP disk processing technology characterizes the 8000 Series approach to highest harvesting quality, essential for maximum performance.

-The choice between an ultra-performance roller kernel processor and the KernelStar technology allows for tailoring a machine exactly to the needs and requests of dairy or biogas producers.
+On machines in the higher performance classes (8300 ™ 8600), the choice between the John Deere Premium KP and the John Deere XStream KP allows for tailoring a machine exactly to the needs and requests of dairy or biogas producers.
 The metabolic speed of crops in meat production or ultra-high performing dairy cows or a biogas digester is essential, where the fermentation speed is the key to the economic success of the plant.

-Kernel processor swing in/swing out for crop change over is conveniently done in the machine service compartment.
+With the swing-in/swing-out concept, the kernel processor can be easily set to its working or storing position.
+The swing-in/swing-out is conveniently done in the machine service compartment.
 The processor swaps with a crop transition chute with just a few turns.
 In short-term alternating application, the processor can stay in its parking location.
 When it is not needed for a longer time, an optional articulating lifting beam with an electric hoist allows convenient removal from the machine.

 8000 Series SPFHs feature the unique John Deere Dura-Drum© design.
 The cutterhead's distinct flywheel design or the retracting knife segments protecting the rotor against destruction by foreign objects remain unchanged.
 Cutterhead speed is set at 1100 rpm at rated engine speed.